vacp2p/rfc/content/docs/rfcs/38/README.md

 This document specifies Glacier: a Byzantine tolerant binary decision agreement algorithm.
 Glacier is a novel member of the Snow family that utilizes bounded memory for its execution.
-We present an incomplete context of the use of Glacier in a more efficient, leaderless, probabilitisic permission-less consensus mechanism.
+We present an application context of the use of Glacier in a more efficient, leaderless, probabilitisic permission-less consensus mechanism.
 We outline a simple taxonomy of Byzantine adversaries, leaving explicit explorations of to subsequent publication.

 # One Possible Logos Manifesto

-Logos considers how to transition our use of resource intensive Nakomoto consensus mechanisms to the class of more efficient and leaderless ones rooted in decentralization.
-We seek to connect such mechanisms to explicit security modelsfor their execution.
-As a member of the Snow family, Glacier provides an exact probabilistic measure of safety of the finalization of states on a shared data structure.
+Logos seeks to develop composable infrastructure for any Network State.
+One consideration involves the transition of the use of resource intensive Nakomoto consensus mechanisms to the class of more efficient and leaderless ones rooted in decentralization.
+We seek to connect such mechanisms to explicit security models in their execution.
+As a member of the Snow family, Glacier provides an tractably computable probabilistic measure of safety of the finalization of states of shared data structures.

 We sketch a simple two-level model for the practical execution of such a fairly distributed consensus mechanism, in which an underlying